language0813/Module-18-Tableau/README.md

 ## Analysis

-Maps, visualizations, and analysis are all included in the [Tableau Story](https://public.tableau.com/app/profile/yen.lu3931/viz/CitibikeAnalysis_17314242469970/Story1) to meet this challenge's requirements.
+Maps, visualizations, and analysis are all included in the [Tableau Story](https://public.tableau.com/app/profile/yen.lu3931/viz/CitibikeAnalysis_17314242469970/Story1).
 Followings are the screenshots of the tableau story I created for your reference:

 ![Tableau story page 1](Image/tableau1.png)